CiscoDevNet/terraform-provider-intersight/website/docs/d/hyperflex_cluster_profile.html.markdown

 * `hypervisor_type`:(string) The hypervisor type for the HyperFlex cluster.* `ESXi` - The hypervisor running on the HyperFlex cluster is a Vmware ESXi hypervisor of any version.* `HyperFlexAp` - The hypervisor of the virtualization platform is Cisco HyperFlex Application Platform.* `IWE` - The hypervisor of the virtualization platform is Cisco Intersight Workload Engine.* `Hyper-V` - The hypervisor running on the HyperFlex cluster is Microsoft Hyper-V.* `Unknown` - The hypervisor running on the HyperFlex cluster is not known.
 * `mac_address_prefix`:(string) The MAC address prefix in the form of 00:25:B5:XX.
 * `mgmt_ip_address`:(string) The management IP address for the HyperFlex cluster.
-* `mgmt_platform`:(string) The management platform for the HyperFlex cluster.* `FI` - The host servers used in the cluster deployment are managed by a UCS Fabric Interconnect.* `EDGE` - The host servers used in the cluster deployment are standalone severs.
+* `mgmt_platform`:(string) The management platform for the HyperFlex cluster.* `FI` - The host servers used in the cluster deployment are managed by a UCS Fabric Interconnect.* `EDGE` - The host servers used in the cluster deployment are standalone severs.* `DC-No-FI` - The host servers used in the cluster deployment are standalone servers with the DC Advantage license.
 * `mod_time`:(string) The time when this managed object was last modified.
 * `moid`:(string) The unique identifier of this Managed Object instance.
 * `name`:(string) Name of the profile instance or profile template.